anuzk13/ScanningAndDetecting3DObjects/README.md

 - Note: ARKit requires an iOS device with A9 processor or later.
 ARKit is not supported in iOS Simulator.

-## Configure Your Physical Environment to Enhance Object Scanning
+## Configure your physical environment to enhance object scanning

 Set up your physical environment according to the following guidelines.
 Use these recommendations as a target configuration even if it's unreachable in the specific circumstances of your scanning environment.
 You can scan objects outside of these specifications if necessary, but they provide ARKit with the conditions most conducive to object scanning.

 - Light the object with an illuminance of 250 to 400 lux, and ensure that it's well-lit from all sides.
 - Provide a light temperature of around ~6500 Kelvin (D65)––similar with daylight.
-Avoid warm or any other colored light sources.
+Avoid warm or any other tinted light sources.
 - Set the object in front of a matte, middle gray background.

-## Scan Real-World Objects with an iOS App
+## Scan real-world objects with an iOS app

 The programming steps to scan and define a reference object that ARKit can use for detection are simple.
 (See "Create a Reference Object in an AR Session" below.)
 However, the fidelity of the reference object you create, and thus your success at detecting that reference object in your own apps, depends on your physical interactions with the object when scanning.
 Build and run this app on your iOS device to walk through a series of steps for getting high-quality scan data, resulting in reference object files that you can use for detection in your own apps.